 Planning Your Vancouver Micro Wedding

-2020 has been an intense year of change and limitations brought on particularly by COVID-19.
-While most couples have understandably postponed their Vancouver weddings until 2021, keeping their venues and vendors in place, others have decided to focus their attention to forge ahead with micro-wedding this year.
+2020 was an intense year of change and limitations brought on particularly by COVID-19.
+While most couples last year understandably postponed their Vancouver weddings until 2021, keeping their venues and vendors in place, others decided to focus their attention to forge ahead with a micro-wedding.
 If you’re unfamiliar with what micro-weddings are, I’m excited to share some knowledge and benefits to organizing your own in this post.

 Planning Your Vancouver Micro Wedding

-Continue to hold onto your date and see how things evolve with reopening.
-The rules continuously change so you need to keep up-to-date with local advice.
+Continue to hold onto your date and keep an eye on the rules, keeping up-to-date with local advice.

-Elopements are very safe to do so with phase 3 of reopening and effective social distancing in Vancouver.
-Elopements are awesome and many couples have chosen to elope this year and plan a larger Vancouver wedding celebration and reception in 2021.
+Elopements are very safe to do so with effective social distancing in Vancouver.
+Elopements are awesome and many couples have chosen to elope this year and plan larger Vancouver wedding celebrations and receptions in the future.

 - Have a Micro Wedding this year.